ICodeDiffusion/SDAtom-WebUi-us-Plus/README.md

 I will be adding extensions to be compatible with Legacy Forge so far, I have a reforge version that works that includes the Scheduler Type setting as well.

 I am first adding adteiler extension capabilities, I got this to work with some of it's settings.
-Postive prompt
+Postive prompt, denoise, and activating the extension.

 Roadmap:
 Complete Adetailer capabilities.